dt418/nodejs-template/DEVELOPMENT.md

 ## 📝 Code Style Guidelines

-- ✨ Use ES6+ features when possible
+- ✨ Use TypeScript and ES6+ features
-- 🎨 Follow the existing code formatting style
+- 🎨 Code formatting is handled by Biome
 - 📋 Use meaningful variable and function names
-- 💭 Add comments for complex logic
+- 💭 Add JSDoc comments for functions and complex logic
 - 🎯 Keep functions small and focused
+- 🔒 Use strict TypeScript configurations
+- ⚡ Follow middleware best practices
+- 🧪 Maintain high test coverage

 ## 🌿 Git Workflow